jedkirby/heroku-buildpack-typekit/README.md

 ## Setup: Pipelines (Development, Staging & Production)

-Because the pipeline apps work differetly to review apps, it means we need to manually add a environment variable to each of the stages.
+Because the pipeline stage apps work differetly to review apps, it means we need to manually add a environment variable to each of the stage apps.
 You will only need to do this if you're wanting to use the `*.herokuapp.com` sub-domain as apposed to a custom domain - if you're using a custom domain, you should add it to Typekit manually.

-The following environment variable is required, and it should match the name that's been given to the pipeline stage:
+The following environment variable is required, and it should match the name that's been given to the pipeline stage app during creation:

-- `HEROKU_APP_NAME` - Name given to the pipeline stage.
+- `HEROKU_APP_NAME` - Name given to the pipeline stage app.

 You should have something similar to the below image, where you can see the pipeline stage app name is `hdt-develop` and the value of the `HEROKU_APP_NAME` variable is also `hdt-develop`: